Scheduled at 11:45am in Meadowbrook I on Friday, November 17 (2017).#10337

 This presentation will explore the primary differences between a pdf ebook and an accessible epub.
 Presenters will discuss the accessible epub3 standards and how they are being applied as well as the systems being put into place for users to be able to easily find and understand the how the ebooks and ebook readers that they are using rate in terms of accessibility.
 This will include a discussion of certification and validation pilots that are being instituted by Benetech and the DAISY consortium.
 Finally, we will include a plea for participation: the epubtest community and the w3c epub community group actively welcome new participants.
 Help improve the standards that publishers follow, the accessibility of existing reading systems, and the information available about these course elements by joining these groups.

 - What are the primary differences between a PDF ebook and an ePUB?

 - What reading systems use ePUB and how can you tell if they’re accessible?
 A look at ePUBTest.org

 - How do I know if the ePUB I want is accessible?
 Certification & verification programs with Benetech and DAISY

-Administrative/Campus Policy, Alternate Format, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 She has over a decade of experience in the print and digital publishing world.
 Prior to coming to Macmillan as an editor, she held a variety of editorial and sales positions at WW Norton and Pearson.